microsoft/vscode-docker/README.md

 # Docker Support for Visual Studio Code
-The Docker extension it easy to build and deploy containerized applications from Visual Studio Code.
+The Docker extension makes it easy to build and deploy containerized applications from Visual Studio Code.

 * Automatic dockerfile and docker-compose.yml file generation
 * Syntax highlighting and hover tips for docker-compose.yml and dockerfile files